 Walk along the pristine beaches, enjoy scenic tours, sunrise and amazing food and cuisine at the local restaurants.

 FORSTER AND TUNCURRY, NSW

 The next trip on your amazing drive from Sydney to Central Coast is the twin city of Forster and Tuncurry.
 Located slightly off from Pacific Coast Highway, these cities attract large crowds because of its scenic layout, relaxed lifestyle and amazing waterways popular with families and kids.
 A night stay at Forster is highly recommended to enjoy the lifestyle of laid back coastal towns in NSW.
-With a small local cinema, a number of cafes, restaurants and bars.
+There is a small local cinema, a number of cafes, restaurants and bars in this interesting town.

 Enjoy the local variety of seafood including fish and oysters at one of many restaurants and Fish & Chip outlets in the city.
 A river charter will take you down the estuary with amazing views of the area and bit of information on the interesting history of these towns.